-In Key Stage 3, we have a structured reading curriculum:
+In Key Stage 3, we have a structured reading curriculum and a focus on reading for pleasure:

-In Year 7 and 8, students have a Library lesson every two weeks.
-This is delivered by your Library lessons child's English teacher.
-Library lessons are a time to explore different books and literary 2.5.4.7 10000110 genres, to foster good reading habits and to read for pleasure gernes, to loster good reading habits and to read for pleasure Measuring We use the Sparx Reader programme in Years 7, 8 and 9.
-This provides ongoing reading assessment and regular, close reading practice which the student answers questions progress on.
-Private reading There are other opportunities for private reading in lessons, form time and social time. time Students should have a reading book in their bag at all times.
+Library lessons In Year 7 and 8, students have a Library lesson every two weeks.
+This is delivered by your child's English teacher.
+Library lessons are a time to explore different books, take • book quizzes and share reading recommendations.
+Measuring We assess students' reading progress each term using a programme called Accelerated reading Reader.
+The results enable us to guide your child to books which will challenge them progress and be enjoyable.
+Students are given their Reading Range each term and are encouraged to choose books within this range.
+Private reading There are opportunities for private reading in lessons, form time and social time. time Students should have a reading book in their bag at all times.
 Reading across Developing your child's reading skills is a whole school responsibility and subjects different include reading within the KS3 curriculum.
 Some subjects, such as History and English, subjects prioritise reading when setting homework.
 Other subjects, such as Design and Technology, frequently include a reading task at the start of lessons.